dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 In any case taking a moment to understand browser support for a native, or user space option for looping over the contents of a collection is an essential part of making smart informed decisions with the use of javascript array foreach and in general.
 The array for each method is a good choice in this regard, however a while loop would of course be an even better option because support for that of course goes back even farther.

-### 1.2 - A Basic javaScripts forEach array prototype method example
+### 1.1 - A Basic javaScript forEach array prototype method example

 So a basic example of Array.forEach might just involve using it to loop over the contents of an array of numbers, and add up the numbers in the array to a variable that will serve as a sum of those numbers.
 So such an example might look something like this then.